ahoarfrost/EN556/Tutorial.md

    5. Check that your bins look good!
 Look at png, make sure dashed lines are at real intersections.

+ 6. ###Manual curation of chromatograms to get final csvs

+   1. At this point, you can look at the pngs you've output and determine if you need to do any reruns.

+   2. Run any reruns on the GPC, and slant correct them and generate pngs of chromatograms using rawGpcProcess.R.
+     * Keep them separate from your originals in a way you understand (see my note on data organization below).

-*Now you have all your data slant-corrected, you have std bins, and you're ready to calculate a rate!
-Stay tuned.*
+   3. Once you have your *final* slant-corrected csvs you want to use for

 ##A note on data organization

-I like to have a project folder (e.g. EN556).
-Within this, I'll have GpcOriginal folders containing raw-asc, -csv, and -png folders with the corresponding GPC data.
+I like to have a project folder (e.g. EN556, or LabDemo).
+Within this, I'll have GpcOriginal folders containing raw-asc, -csv, and -png folders with the corresponding GPC data (in the case of this demo, that would be DemoGpcData).
 Then I'll have another folder, GpcReruns1, with another set of -asc, -csv, and -png folders.
 I might have GpcReruns2 and GpcReruns3 too.
-Then, I'll keep my scripts in the main EN556 folder, and adjust my ascDirs, csvDirs, pngDirs, etc. to reflect these paths.
+When I know which run of a sample I want to use as my final csv, I record that in the appropriate column of FlaMasterList, and copy (not cut!) that csv to the "csvs-for-rates" in my main working directory.
+Rates will be calculated on whatever csvs are in that folder.

+ 7. ###Calculate Hydrolysis Rates using FlaRatesEN556_bulk.R and FlaRatesEN556_GF.R

+   1. Update your scripts and reference data from my Github.

+     1. If you've already cloned the repository using Git, this is easy. *copy paste this into Terminal/Command Line:*

+            `git pull`

+       * This will update any files that I've changed since the last time you

+   2. If you just downloaded the zip file (a la step 1)ii) ), you'll have to download again and copy everything into your working directory again
+     * When asked 'file already exists, do you want to replace it?' say yes.

+   3. You should now have the following additional scripts and reference files in your wd:

+     * FlaRatesEN556_bulk.R
+        *This script calculates rates for bulk water incubations*
+     * FlaRatesEN556_GF.R
+        *This script calculates rates for gravity filtration incubations*
+     * FlaElapsedTimeEN556.csv
+        *This reference file sampling times for each sample ID, entered manually from the lab notebook, and the elapsed time calculated manually/with excel.*
+     * HydrolysisCutsInfo.csv
+        *This reference file has the info about substrate mw, # of cuts to get to a particular std bin, etc. need to calculate rates.
+This never changes.*
+     * VolumesFilteredEN556_GF.csv
+        *This reference file has volume filtered for GF incubations at a particular stn-depth.
+       Recorded manually from sampling sheets.*
+     * FlaMasterListEN556.csv
+        *This file has your calculated hydrolysis rates in them, the stdbin file to use for each sample that you have manually entered, and an extra column for metadata/notes.
+If this is the first time you've calculated hydrolysis rates, it will just be column headers, and the unique.id and std.ref data you've entered.
+See readme.md on my github for description of column headers.*

+   4. In your main working directory (~/LabDemo), create new folder: "csvs-for-rates"

+   5. Copy (not cut!) paste final csvs you want to calculate rates for into "csvs-for-rates" folder.
+      For this demo, this is all the contents in DemoGpcData/slant-corrected-data-csv.

+   6. Copy (not cut!) paste all stdbins.csvs want to use from the stds folders into main directory (LabDemo).
+      For this demo that's only one, stdbins-gpc2-052715.csv.

+   7. Make sure your working directory in R is set to your main folder (in this example, setwd("~/LabDemo")

+   8. Open FlaRatesEN556_bulk.R in RStudio.

+   9. Check lines 1:25.
+Are file names correct, the substrate names you're using correct?

+   10. Source FlaRatesEN556.R!
+      * Press "Source" Button, or:
+      * copy paste `source("FlaRatesEN556_bulk.R")`

+      Now if you open FlaMasterListEN556.csv, should see rates for bulk incubations.

+   11. Open FlaRatesEN556_GF.R in RStudio

+   12. Check lines 1:32.
+Are file names correct, substrate names using correct, filter fraction correct?

+   13. Source FlaRatesEN556_GF.R
+      * Press "Source" Button, or:
+      * copy paste `source("FlaRatesEN556_GF.R")`

+Now if you open FlaMasterListEN556.csv, you will see those rates in the appropriate columns as well.

+#Have Fun!